StephenDRoberts/kafka-mongo-comparison/README.md

     1. navigate to the applications folder and run `./gradlew clean bootRun`; or
     2. run the application through your IDEs run functionality.

-    The application will the process all the messages in the `message-topic` kafka topic.
+    The application will process all the messages in the `message-topic` kafka topic.
     NOTE: once completed, do not stop the application.
 It will need to stay running for the Poller application to process results.
 * Run the Poller application.
 This will request statistics from the running application and save them to a CSV file.